 - For facilitating Code Reusability.

 Polymorphism is one of the seven essential object-oriented programming concepts, by which we can perform a single task in multiple ways.
-Polymorphism is the combination of two Greek words : poly and morphs.
+It is the combination of two Greek words : poly and morphs.

 Method overloading and method overriding are the two ways of carrying out polymorphism in Java.
 Overloading a static method in Java is considered as an example of compile-time polymorphism

 Runtime polymorphism or Dynamic Method Dispatch is the process that allows a call to an overridden method to be resolved at runtime instead of the compile-time.

 In Java, abstraction is the process of Data hiding, such that only the essential information is displayed to the user.
 The trivial or the non-essentials sections are not visible to the user.

 Abstract methods are used only in abstract classes, and they do not have a body.
 They depend on the subclass for providing the body, this makes overloading mandatory in abstract classes.

 An abstract class is a restricted class, which cannot be used directly for creating an object; you must inherit it from another class in order to create objects.
 A few methods of an abstract class can be concrete/pre-defined; all the methods should not be abstract.

 - 5. All pre-defined types should be objects

 Java fails the fifth necessary condition of being an object-oriented programming language as the primitive Data Type such as int, long, bool, float, char, and so on are predefined in it.

 int s = 50; System.out.print(s);

-6. All user-defined types should be objects
+- 6. All user-defined types should be objects

 They are related variables that store multiple values of the same or different kind.
 If you want a variable to hold dissimilar values user-defined data types must be used.

-7. Operations performed on any object should be carried out strictly through methods invoked by the objects
+- 7. Operations performed on any object should be carried out strictly through methods invoked by the objects

 A. The static keyword in Java

 If you are using a static variable or a static class, you cannot call that function or variable using a dot(.) or class object, this leads to Java defying the seventh necessary object-oriented feature.

 B. Wrapper Class in Java

 Java wrapper class allows us to convert primitives into objects and vice-versa.
-Furthermore, you are allowed to use Integer, Float, etc. rather than int, float, etc.
+Furthermore, you can also use Integer, Float, etc. rather than int, float, etc.

-And along with that, it is mandatory that all the pre-defined, as well as user-defined types, should be treated as objects while writing the source code and, the entire range of operations should be performed strictly by invoking the methods of a class, post creating their objects.
+And along with that, it is compulsory to be pre-defined and user-defined types, it should be treated as objects while writing the source code and, the entire range of operations should be performed strictly by invoking the methods of a class, post creating their objects.